Welcome to the Wilson Counseling Department

 Sheila grew up in Ashland, Oregon, and then attended Pacific University in Forest Grove to earn her bachelor’s degree.
 She stayed at Pacific after graduating and worked as an Admissions Counselor, recruiting students to Pacific from around Oregon, Washington and Colorado.
 After earning her Masters in Counselor Education from Portland State University, she lived in Amsterdam for a year working at the International School and traveling around Europe.
 After returning, she began work at Tigard High where she was a counselor for 15 years.
 Sheila is thrilled to be at Wilson now, working and living in the community.
 Sheila has two children, three and four, who keep life very exciting, but when she has a free moment she enjoys hiking, kayaking, and biking, and taking trips to the beach with the family.

-STUDENTS GRADUATING IN 2020 AND BEYOND: LAST NAMES D - Ho
+STUDENT LAST NAMES D - Ho

 phone: 503-916-5280 x75207

 Keith Brown grew up in Florida and graduated with a BS in science education from The Florida State University in 1989.
 Before moving to Portland in 1997, he earned his master’s degree in mental health counseling from the University of Central Florida.
 He taught biology, anatomy and physiology, algebra and geometry over a thirteen year period before moving into school counseling.
 Since 2002 he has worked as a high school counselor and he joined the Wilson staff in 2006.
 Teaching remains a passion for him and you can often find him tutoring students in his office.

 phone: 503-916-5280 x75208